SLAcM/SLAcM/docs/source/prep.md

  Internal commands (for developer's use only):
- - `fab build`: rebuilds the SLACM package from the source [developers onluy[
+ - `fab build`: rebuilds the SLACM package from source
  - 	`fab get`: retrieve a remote file from a target node
  - 	`fab put`: place a local file to a target node
  - 	`fab run`: run a command on a target node